wkh237/react-native-fetch-blob/README.md

 #### Download to storage directly

 The simplest way is give a `fileCach` option to config, and set it to `true`.
 This will let the incoming response data stored in a temporary path **wihout** any file extension.

+**These files won't be removed automatically, please refer to [Cache File Management](#user-content-cache-file-management)**

 ```js
 RNFetchBlob